-The course aims to teach students a deeper knowledge about the existing systems and structures which exist within a city.
+This course departs from the four infrastructure courses and identifies synergies across the different sectors.
+The course aims to teach students a deeper knowledge about the existing systems and structures that exist within a city and how they relate.
 The key focus is on the four main infrastructure sectors.
-The course will also examine the type of services that these sectors provide and how these infrastructures can be understood as complex systems.
+The course also examines the type of services that these sectors provide and how these infrastructures can be understood as complex systems.

-- Cross-sectoral: After the completion of all the themes the course will end with discussions about the synergies and conflicts that exist across the different systems in the different sectors in cities.
-We will examine how, just as the different infrastructural sectors behave as systems, they also interact with one another.
+The course ends with discussions about the synergies and conflicts that exist across the different systems in the different sectors in cities.
+We examine how, just as the different infrastructural sectors behave as systems, they also interact with one another.
 By increasing electric vehicles, this impacts electricity consumption, or how waste and resource planning have ties to district heating production, gas production for transport and efficient re-use of resources.

 Internship, study abroad or “prolonged project period”

 This semester will provide the student with the option of applying the theoretical and methodological knowledge gained during the 1st and 2nd semesters into practice in real life situations in Denmark or abroad.
 This could take form as an internship within for example a private consultancy firm, a public authority or a private NGO.
 The choice of internship is made on the basis of your interests.
 During the internship, you participate in the activities of an organisation and collect information for the project report.
 The project report is expected to have both a theoretical and empirical part relating to the actual experience of the internship.

 An alternative option is to enrol at another (Danish or foreign) university in order to undertake a semester's study there.
 Finally there is an option for adding the 3rd and the 4th semester into a 'prolonged project', if for instance the research question demands more time and energy for collecting data or conducting field studies.